IsabelleLefebvre97/PWHL-API-Reference/README.md

 This document serves as an unofficial reference for the Professional Women's Hockey League (PWHL) data sources.
 Corrections and suggestions are welcome!

-In addition to available formatted data, there appear to be two primary sources for PWHL APIs:
+There appear to be two primary sources for PWHL APIs:

 1. **HockeyTech/LeagueStat API** (`lscluster.hockeytech.com`) - Used primarily for historical data and statistics